imatge-upc/detection-2016-nipsws/README.md

 ## Publication

-Our workshop paper will soon be available on arXiv (early November 2016).
+Our workshop paper is available on [arXiv](https://arxiv.org/abs/1611.03718).

 Please cite with the following Bibtex code: